 While some gardeners use rooting hormones, they are unnecessary for propagating tomato plants.
 Rooting hormones can boost your cuttings and the number of cuttings that you successfully take, but it’s not required.
 If you plan to propagate tomato cuttings without rooting powder, just take a few extra cuttings to account for rooting failures.

-Do I need to fertilize my tomato plants after propagating them?
+Do I need to fertilise my tomato plants after propagating them?

-It is not necessary to fertilize your tomato plants after propagating them.
-However, if you notice that the leaves are yellowing or the plant is struggling in some way, you may want to fertilize it with a balanced, water-soluble fertilizer.
-Be sure not to over-fertilize, as this can damage the roots and stunt the plant’s growth.
+It is not necessary to fertilise your tomato plants after propagating them.
+However, if you notice that the leaves are yellowing or the plant is struggling in some way, you may want to fertilise it with a balanced, water-soluble fertiliser.
+Be sure not to over-fertilise, as this can damage the roots and stunt the plant’s growth.

 What are some common problems when propagating tomato plants?